moerazem/JUSTOKRs/README.md

   * export OKR_DB_DB="okr"
   * export OKR_DB_USER="okr"
   * export OKR_DB_PASS="somethingHardToGuess"
+  * export OKR_AUTH_METHOD=Method used for Authentication - can be either ESA (Ember Simple Auth - see https://github.com/simplabs/ember-simple-auth) or ADFS (Microsoft AD)
   * export OKR_AD_REDIRECT=Full URL to redirect to after login
   * export OKR_JIRA=URL to your JIRA install (if you have one)
 * create a /log folder